AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 #### Description

 Users are expected to attempt to modify their tokens to increase their access rights, and to attempt to create forged tokens.
-Your implementation of the UserToken interface must be extended to allow file servers (or anyone else) to determine whether a token is in fact valid.
-Specifically, it must be possible for a third-party to verify that a token was in fact issued by a trusted group server and was not modified after issuance.
+It must be possible for a third-party to verify that a token was in fact issued by a trusted group server and was not modified after issuance.

 #### Protection